For Loop

 The for

-loop is the most basic loop that repeatedly executes a block of code as long as the given condition is true.
+loop is the most basic loop that repeatedly executes a block of code as long as a specified condition is true.

 Basic Structure of the for